 If reading isn’t your giftee’s style, a streaming device can connect them with their favorite shows and movies with a simple remote.

 Amazon Fire TV Stick

-Much like Google’s Chromecast and the Roku Ultra, the Amazon Fire TV Stick plugs into your TV’s HDMI port.
+Much like Google’s Chromecast and the Roku Ultra, the Amazon Fire TV 4K streaming Stick plugs into your TV’s HDMI port.
 It accesses Netflix, Hulu, YouTube, and of course, Amazon Prime.
 The Fire TV Stick is also compatible with Alexa, so it turns your TV into a voice-controlled device.